villasv/aws-airflow-stack/README.md

 ### 0. Prerequisites

-You will need a key file generated in the AWS console to be associated with the created compute instances and enable SSH.
+You will need a key file generated in the AWS console to be associated with the EC2 instances and enable SSH.

 ### 1. Deploy the Cloud Formation Stack